Are you or is someone you love suffering from an opiate addiction?

 Opiates alter the way in which the brain responds to pain and stimuli.
 Also, they disrupt the pleasure centers and the reward centers of the brain.

-These drugs bond to the opioid receptors in the central nervous system.
+These drugs bind to the opioid receptors in the central nervous system.
 Once the drugs are received, a wide variety of emotional and physical effects are produced.

 In fact, repeated and long-term use can permanently alter one’s brain chemistry, both physically and also psychologically.
 This results in a dependency.